 - Choose the style of dancing you want to learn.

-- Check out the adult education opportunties at your local community center.
+- Check out the adult education opportunities at your local community center.
 Many offer dance lessons.

-- Many health clubs and gyms are now offering dance-based classes.
+- Many health clubs and gyms offer dance-based classes.

-- Check the Yellow Pages for dance studios that offer ballroom dancing lessons.
+- Check online or in the Yellow Pages for dance studios nearby that offer ballroom dancing lessons.

 - If you are in the senior citizen age bracket, you can probably get free dance lessons at your local senior center.